Geta/Geta.EPi.Imageshop/README.md

 # Geta.EPi.Imageshop
 [Imageshop](http://www.imageshop.org) is an online-based Digital Asset Management (DAM) software.
-This module integrates Imageshop in the [EPiServer](http://www.episerver.com) CMS User Interface.
+This module integrates Imageshop in the [Episerver](http://www.episerver.com) CMS User Interface.
 It contains a custom property and a TinyMCE plugin that launches the Imageshop image selection interface in a dialogue.

 ## How to get started

-Start by installing NuGet package (use [EPiServer Nuget](http://nuget.episerver.com))
+Start by installing NuGet package (use [Episerver Nuget](http://nuget.episerver.com))

     Install-Package Geta.EPi.Imageshop